ircv3/ircv3-specifications/core/message-tags-3.3.md

 and are not validated by servers in any way.
 The server MAY unescape tag values after receiving data and escape those values before sending them out.

-Some specifications may involve servers accepting client-initiated tags without the client-only prefix, they SHOULD define a validation process to be performed by the server.
+Tags without the client-only prefix MUST be removed by the server before being relayed with any message to another client.

-Tags without the client-only prefix that are not specified to be relayed by the server or that fail validation MUST be removed by the server before being sent with any response to another client.
+Some specifications may involve servers accepting client-initiated tags without the client-only prefix, they MUST define a process to be performed by the server on these tags prior to their removal.

 ## Client implementation considerations